PersistentIdiot/UnityMonads/README.md

 # Monads
- Monad implementation in C# intended for use in Unity
+ (Unfinished) Monad implementation in C# intended for use in Unity